jmejia8/Metaheuristics.jl/paper/paper.md

 # Summary

-`Metaheuristics` is a `Julia` package that implements metaheuristic algorithms for global optimization problems that can contain constraints, and either single or multiple objectives.
+`Metaheuristics` is a `Julia` package that implements metaheuristic algorithms for solving global optimization problems that can contain constraints, and either single or multiple objectives.
-Besides, it provides challenging test problems, and performance indicators to assess the performance of the algorithms as usual in Evolutionary Computing.
+The package implements an easy-to-use API that let testing without extra configurations among the implemented optimizers, i.e., to `optimize` an objective function $f(x)$ with $x$ in corresponding `bounds` using optimizer `ECA`, the user can write `optimize(f, bounds, ECA())` to approximate an optimal solution.
-`Metaheuristics` implements an easy-to-use API that let testing among the implemented algorithm to an interest problem without extra configurations.
+Moreover, `Metaheuristics` provides common features required by the Evolutionary Computing community such as challenging test problems, performance indicators, and other interest utility functions devoted for performance improvement.
-The main features and some usage examples are presented in this paper.
+This paper presents the main features and some usage examples to illustrate the usage of this package for optimization.

 # Statement of need